rodpayne/home-assistant_person_location/docs/integration_quality_checklist.md

 ## See [Integration quality scale](https://developers.home-assistant.io/docs/core/integration-quality-scale/) for descriptions.

 ## Bronze
-- ✅ `action-setup` - Service actions are registered in async_setup - *Found that in at least one case (Reconfigure), async_setup does not run, so service registration sometimes needs to be done in async_setup_entry.*
+- ✅ `action-setup` - Service actions are registered in async_setup - *Services are registered during integration setup, with setup-entry handling retained where necessary for the integration's YAML/config-entry lifecycle.*
 - ⛔ `appropriate-polling` - If it's a polling integration, set an appropriate polling interval
 - ✅ `brands` - Has branding assets available for the integration
 - [ ] `common-modules` - Place common patterns in common modules - *This integration does not poll or draw data from devices, so a coordinator is not necessary.*